SvenGarson/pong/working/working_notes.md

   + Movement
     - [OK] Capped vertical movement
 - Ball
-  + Spawns in center of the playfield
+  + [OK] Spawns in center of the playfield
-  + Initial velocity towards the player that lost the last round but first time a random direction?
+  + [OK] Initial velocity towards the player that lost the last round but first time a random direction?
   + Bouncing
-    - Bounces of the top and bottom playfield region
+    - [OK] Bounces of the top and bottom playfield region
     - Bounces of the paddle where the angle maybe depends on the contact angle
 - Playfield
-  + Vertical divider in the middle of the play field
+  + [OK] Vertical divider in the middle of the play field
 - Round
-  + Counter over the player regions
+  + [OK] Counter over the player regions
 - Audio
   + Menu interaction SFX
   + Optionl music SFC